day8/lein-git-inject/README.md

   ;;  1. "match" a version tag and
   ;;  2. return one capturing group which extracts the actual version to use.
-In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part and it is THAT ;;    w2hich will be used as the version.
+In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part and it is THAT ;;    which will be used as the version.
   :git-inject {
     :version-pattern  #"^v\/(.*)" }
 )